 What Is Sexual Abuse?

-As aforementioned, bruising on or around an elder’s genitals is a sign of sexual abuse.
+As mentioned, bruising on or around an elder’s genitals is a sign of sexual abuse.
 Other signs of sexual abuse include (but are not limited to):

 - Withdrawal from social interactions